jupyter-server/enterprise_gateway/docs/source/config-options.md

     deployment.
 This value is then used within Enterprise Gateway to coordinate kernel configurations.
 Should this value not be set during deployment, Enterprise Gateway will default its value to namespace 'default'.

+  EG_PROHIBITED_GIDS=0
+    Containers only.
+A comma-separated list of group ids (GID) whose values are not allowed to be referenced by KERNEL_GID.
+This defaults to the root group id (0).
+    Attempts to launch a kernel where KERNEL_GID's value is in this list will result in an exception indicating error 403 (Forbidden).
+See also EG_PROHIBITED_UIDS.

+  EG_PROHIBITED_LOCAL_IPS=''
+    A comma-separated list of local IPv4 addresses (or regular expressions) that should not be used when determining the response address used to convey connection information back to Enterprise Gateway from a remote kernel.
+In some cases, other network interfaces (e.g., docker with 172.17.0.*) can interfere - leading to connection failures during kernel startup.
+    Example: EG_PROHIBITED_LOCAL_IPS=172.17.0.*,192.168.0.27 will eliminate the use of all addresses in 172.17.0 as well as 192.168.0.27

+  EG_PROHIBITED_UIDS=0
+    Containers only.
+A comma-separated list of user ids (UID) whose values are not allowed to be referenced by KERNEL_UID.
+This defaults to the root user id (0).
+    Attempts to launch a kernel where KERNEL_UID's value is in this list will result in an exception indicating error 403 (Forbidden).
+See also EG_PROHIBITED_GIDS.

   EG_SHARED_NAMESPACE=False
     Kubernetes only.
 This value indicates whether (True) or not (False) all kernel pods